Disclaimer:

 Injurious: This species is listed by the U.S. Fish and Wildlife Service as injurious wildlife.

-Identification: The silver carp is a deep-bodied fish that is laterally compressed.
+Identification: Silver Carp is a deep-bodied fish that is laterally compressed.
 They are a very silvery in color when young and when they get older they fade from a greenish color on the back to silver on the belly.
 They have very tiny scales on their body but the head and the opercles are scaleless.
 They have a large mouth without any teeth in the jaw, but they have pharyngeal teeth.
 Its eyes are situated far forward on the midline of the body and are slightly turned down.

 Silver carp are unlikely to be confused with native cyprinids due to size and unusual position of the eye.
 They are most similar to bighead carp (H. nobilis) but have a smaller head, and upturned mouth without teeth, a keel that extends forward past pelvic fin base, lack the dark blotches characteristic of bighead carp and have highly branched gill rakers.
+Adult Silver Carp are unlikely to be confused with any North American native minnow species due to the large size and unusual position of the eye; however, juvenile Silver Carp may be confused for a number of species including Common Carp (Cyprinus carpio), Goldfish (Carassius auratus), Gizzard Shad (Dorosoma cepedianum), and Golden Shiner (Notemigonus crysoleucas)

 The species is known for leaping out of the water when startled (e.g., by noises such as a boat motor).